LayerSync: Self-aligning Intermediate Layers: Qualitative Examples

 \section{Qualitative Examples}

 We provide qualitative examples in \Cref{fig:sample-exm}.
-The model is trained for 800 on ImageNet dataset ~\citep{deng2009imagenet} and the samples are generated using classifier-free guidance with a scale of 4 and the ODE Heun sampler.
-Additional qualitative comparisons between the baseline SiT-XL/2, SiT-XL/2 regularized with Dispersive, and SiT-XL/2 regularized with LayerSync trained on ImageNet dataset ~\citep{deng2009imagenet} are shown in \Cref{fig:progress1}.
+The model is trained for 800 epochs on ImageNet dataset ~\citep{deng2009imagenet} and the samples are generated using classifier-free guidance with a scale of 4 and the ODE Heun sampler.

+Additionally, qualitative comparisons between the baseline SiT-XL/2, SiT-XL/2 regularized with Dispersive, and SiT-XL/2 regularized with LayerSync trained on ImageNet dataset are shown in \Cref{fig:progress1}.
 All models are trained for 400K iterations and share the same noise, sampler, and number of sampling steps.
 The samples are generated using ODE Heun sampler and no classifier-free guidance is used.
 LayerSync improves generation quality without relying on external representation.